 Piazza del Popolo

 Important buildings surround Piazza del Popolo.
-When you travel and explore from the train station, one of the first buildings you will see is an Italian Bank called “Banca Nazionale del Lavoro”.
+When you travel and explore from the train station, one of the first buildings you will see is an Italian Bank called “Banca Nazionale del Lavoro.”

 Basilica of San Vitale

 Ravenna, Italy, is famous for its mosaics.
 Many tourists say that they are some of the best in the world.
-From the Piazza del Popolo, you can walk about ten minutes through the beautiful streets of Ravenna, and you will arrive at the Basilica of San Vitale.
+From the Piazza del Popolo, you can walk about ten minutes through the beautiful streets of Ravenna, and you will arrive at the Church of San Vitale.
 The Eastern Roman Emperor Justinian commissioned the church in the 6th century AD.

 Galla Placidia Mausoleum

-Sant’Apollinare Nuovo
+Basilica di Sant’Apollinare Nuovo

-This Basilica is about a 15-minute walk from San Vitale.
+The Sant Apollinare Nuovo Basilica is about a 15-minute walk from San Vitale.
 The church was commissioned by King Theodoric, the Ostrogoth, in the 6th century, representing an incredible example of Roman-Barbarian architecture.

 Inside you will be able to admire more stunning mosaics with an incredible amount of details.
 A few steps away from the basilica, you can admire the remains of the palace of King Theodoric.